-The plaintiff is Mart n M. Whiteeider, owner of a twenty acre farm and lessee of two forty-acre tracts belonging to E. P. Ellison.
-The defendants are Thomas J. Brandon, probate are Charles judge, Philander Batch, Charles Rockwood and Wm.
-Nalder, select-men, and George W. Green Sr., supervisor of road district 17.
-Davis county.
-The county court of Davis has ordered the opening and fixing of certain putlic bighways, and it was in pursuance of this order that the trouble arose.
-For a number of years a road has rub along one side of Mr. Whitesides' farm.
-Last fall the county wanted to fix it up, and in doing so regarded as necessary a change in the location of a ditch in the roadway.
-They moved this ou to land covered by the plaintiff's deed, and which he says he had not dedicated for a public highway and had not been so used.
-Under the claim that the roadway should be three rods wide, and balf of this should be off the plaintiff's land, the county constructed the ditch, and also moved a fence which Mr. Whitesides put up last spring to prevent the use of the disputed truct.
+The plaintiff is Marl n M. Whitesides, owner of a twenty acre farm and lessee of two forty-acre tracts belonging to E. P. Ellison.
+The defendants to E. P. Ellison.
+Brandon, probate are Thomas J. Brandon, Charles judge, Philander Hatch, Charles Rockwood and Wm.
+Nalder, selectmen, and George W. Green St., supervisor of road district 17, Davis county The county court of Davis has ordered the opening and fixing of certain putlic highways, and it was in pursuance of this order that the trouble arose.
+For a number of years a road has rub along oue side of Mr. Whitesides' farm.
+Last fall the county wanted to fix it up, and in doing so regarded as necessary a change in the location of a ditch in the road-way.
+They moved this on to land covered by the plaintiff's deed, and which he says be had not dedicated for a public highway and had not been so used.
+Under the claim that the roadway should be three rods wide, and balt of this should be off the plaintiff's land, the county constructed the ditch, and also moved a fence which Mr. Whitesides put up last spring to prevent the use of the disputed tract.

-Attorney Walter Murphy appeared

-for the plaintiff.
-His position was that as Mr. Whitesides had dedicated only 81 leet of the land for the roadway, from his property, and no more had been actually used by the public, the action of the court in coming a rod and a half was trespass, for which the defendants should pay damage, and sub-mit to be enjoined from coming on the land more than the balf rod.
+Attorney Walter Murphy appeared for the plaintiff.
+His position was that as Mr. Whitesides had dedicated only \$\frac{2}{3}\$ (set of the land for the roadway, from his property, and no more had been actually used by the public, the action of the court in coming a rod and a half was trespass, for which the defendants should pay damage, and submit to be enjoined from coming on the land more than the half rod.